Change Security & Privacy General preferences on Mac

 Use this setting to lock your Mac when it’s left in an idle state.
 When the Mac wakes, a user login password must be entered before the Mac can be used.
 You can select the amount of time after the screen saver or sleep begins before a password is required.

 Show a message when the screen is locked

 Select to display a short message in the login window when your Mac is locked.
-The message will be shown to any users who attempt to log in.
+The message is shown to any users who attempt to log in.
 It can also be used to provide contact information for a lost Mac.

 Disable automatic login

-Select to require users to authenticate with a password when they log in after restarting the Mac.
+Select to require users to log in with a password after restarting the Mac.
 This feature isn’t available if FileVault is turned on.